Visa-free travel to China

 3. Remote travel requires special government assistance

-A flight from Alice Springs to Brisbane, Sydney or Melbourne, for example, will take on average, two and a half hours, and cost approximately $900 return.
-The cheap flights that other remote towns enjoy from Jetstar are completely out of reach for Alice Springs residents.
+For example, a flight from Alice Springs to Brisbane, Sydney or Melbourne will take, on average, two and a half hours and cost approximately $900 in return.
+The cheap flights other remote towns enjoy from Jetstar are entirely out of reach for Alice Springs residents.

-It does not make sense for a one way flight from Darwin to Adelaide to cost $150, but a flight from Alice Springs to Adelaide, which is half way, to cost $500.
+It does not make sense for a one-way flight from Darwin to Adelaide to cost $150 but for a flight from Alice Springs to Adelaide, which is halfway, to cost $500.

-It is high time government intervened to make flights cheaper for remote workers and families, either by providing travel allowance, subsidising flight operators or imposing restrictions on prices.
-For example, government should have subsidised Fly Bonza to prevent it from going under; instead it looked on, and the nascent airline, trying to do good to remote Australians, sunk!
+It is high time the government intervened to make flights cheaper for remote workers and families by providing travel allowances, subsidising flight operators, or imposing price restrictions.
+For example, the government should have subsidised Fly Bonza to prevent it from going under; instead, it looked on, and the nascent airline, trying to do good to remote Australians, sank!

 4. Visa-Free Travel for Australians is a Big Win

 That said, the bilateral arrangement between Australia and China to allow Australian citizens to visit China without a visa for 15 days is big news!
-Not only will it cut on costs for most Africans who are already under significant financial strain, it will allow us to plan a brief China visit for tourism or business on our way to Africa.
-For more information about the visa please check Smarttraveller.gov.au.
+It will cut costs for most Africans, who are already under significant financial strain, and allow us to plan a brief visit to China for tourism or business on our way to Africa.
+For more information about the visa, please check Smarttraveller.gov.au.

-Recently, I flew China Southern from Melbourne to Guangzhou to Incheon and back, and it was an amazing flight.
+Recently, I flew China Southern from Melbourne to Guangzhou to Incheon and back, and it was a fantastic flight.
 The planes are new, the check-in process was a breeze, and the onboard services were good quality for the price.

 Conclusion

-Now, get online and book your holiday flights folks.
-The visa-free travel to China is here, to stay I hope!
+Now, get online and book your holiday flights, folks.
+I hope that visa-free travel to China is here to stay!